TO WASTE POLLUTION

-Now on its third year, Reimagine Recycling (RR3) takes on a different format by seeking solutions to support.
-It aims to advance existing projects addressing issues in waste segregation, recycling/upcycling, improving the welfare of the informal waste sector, and mainstreaming gender in waste management.
+Now on its fourth year, Reimagine Recycling is once again seeking emerging circular economy initiatives to support through workshops and grant funding.
+It aims to train entrepreneurs with existing projects that help address issues on coastal community engagement, improving the welfare of the informal waste sector, mainstreaming gender in waste management, and preventing waste from rivers and seas.

-Successful applicants to RR3 will attend a series of virtual workshops and mentorship sessions.
-They will also get a chance to receive up to PhP500,000.00 to grow their projects.
+Successful applicants to Reimagine Recycling Year 4 will attend a series of virtual workshops and mentorship sessions.
+Winners will attend in-depth workshops in Metro Manila and receive up to PhP500,000.00 each to grow their projects.

 A nationwide application seeking solutions

-A series of workshops that enhance the participating projects
+A series of virtual and in-person workshops that enhance the participating projects

 Finalists will be paired with mentors and experts to further develop their projects

-Three groups will receive PhP500,000 of project funding
+Selected initiatives will receive up to PhP500,000 each for project funding

 Applicants must apply as an organization, association, or group.